Is Snowboarding Hard To Learn? + 12 Tips For Beginners In 2025

 What is harder skiing or snowboarding?

+As avid skiers and snowboarders, we believe that learning how to ski or snowboard are equally challenging.
 However, many people tend to believe that snowboarding is harder to learn because you are going down the slopes sideways.

 How many days does it take to learn how do you snowboard?